app.loshadki

 • modified:

 Safari Profiles!
 Woo-hoo!
-I have been using macOS Sonoma since the Developer Beta 1.
-And I am a hundred percent free from Chromium-based browsers.
+I have been using macOS Sonoma since Developer Beta 1.
+And I am one hundred percent free from Chromium-based browsers.
 Sorry, no judgment here.
-If you love Arc, Chrome, Edge, Brave browsers, OpenIn will continue to support them.
-I don’t use a lot of extensions, so Safari always served me well.
+If you love Arc, Chrome, Edge, or Brave browsers, OpenIn will continue to support them.
+I don’t use a lot of extensions, so Safari has always served me well.

 Since Developer Beta 1, I have been working on supporting Safari Profiles with OpenIn.
 It was not easy, but I feel like I finally have something to share with you.
 Please read this post, and at the end you can find a link to TestFlight to try OpenIn 4.1 with Safari Profiles support.

-I probably had a prototype of working with Safari Profiles a week after Apple released macOS Sonoma DB1, but spent the rest of the time polishing and trying to figure out how to make it easier to work with the Profiles.
+I probably had a prototype working with Safari Profiles a week after Apple released macOS Sonoma DB1, but I spent the rest of the time polishing and trying to figure out how to make it easier to work with Profiles.

 How to configure OpenIn with Safari Profiles

 In Safari, I have just two Profiles.
-One is a Default one, which is called Personal, and second is named OS.
+One is the default one, which is called Personal, and the second is named OS.

 Safari Profiles

-In OpenIn I have added Safari 3 times as a browser.
-To configure each instance for various purposes.
-One is Safari Private, which is not new, and OpenIn supported it for a while.
+In OpenIn I have added Safari 3 times as a browser to configure each instance for various purposes.
+One is Safari Private, which is not new, and OpenIn has supported it for a while.

 OpenIn Browsers

-And two others are Safari instances with specified profiles.
+And the two others are Safari instances with specified profiles.

 OpenIn Safari Personal

-You will need to fill two things about Safari Profile.
+You will need to fill in two things about the Safari Profile.
 The Profile Number (an order, starting from 0), and the second one is the Profile Name, as you call it in Safari.

 In my case, I have two profiles: